 Instructions

 - Cook the pasta in boiling, heavily salted water for 2-3 minutes less than the package directions.
-Drain and set aside.
+Drain and set aside.1 lb ziti pasta

-- Toss a ladle or two of pasta with the sauce.
-Scoop 1 ladle of sauce in the bottom of a dish.
-Top with ½ the pasta and ladle on some more sauce.
-Sprinkle over ½ of the mozzarella cheese.
-Top with large plops of ricotta mixture (about 6).
+- Toss a ladle or two of sauce with the pasta.Pour 1 ladle of sauce in the bottom of a 9 x 13" baking dish and spread by shaking and moving the pan from side to side to coat the bottom of the pan.Layer on ½ the pasta and then some more sauce.
+Sprinkle over ½ of the cubed fresh mozzarella cheese.
+Top with large plops of ricotta mixture (about 6).½ lb fresh mozzarella

 - Repeat the layers.
-Sprinkle over grated fontina and extra parmesan cheese.
+Sprinkle over grated fontina and extra parmesan cheese.4 oz of fontina

 - Bake at 400˚for 40 minutes or until cheese is melted and golden.